-How East Africa is cracking down on 'fake news'
+East Africa cracks down on 'fake news'

 Critics say that the 73-year-old leader's intention is to muzzle the press and those who are against his plan to run again in the 2021 elections.
 His government shut down social media platforms during the 2016 election.

-In a recent meeting with media owners and editors, Mr Museveni urged them to "filter" news and not broadcast "lies".
+At a recent meeting with media owners and editors, Mr Museveni urged them to "filter" news and not broadcast "lies".

 Uganda is also planning to unveil its own version of Facebook and Twitter this year.

-The head of the communication commission Godfrey Mutabazi said that the inspiration to develop local platforms was to host online content in the country, "instead of Ugandans, for example, visiting Twitter, they will have something local that they will be able to use," he is quoted as saying.
+The head of the communication commission, Godfrey Mutabazi, said the inspiration to develop local platforms was to host online content in the country.
+"Instead of Ugandans, for example, visiting Twitter, they will have something local that they will be able to use," he is quoted as saying.